hazelcast/hazelcast-python-client-kerberos/README.md

 #### Using a Cached Ticket

-If a Kerberos ticket was already cached, probably using the `kinit` command, then token provider only needs the principal:
+If a Kerberos ticket was already cached, probably using the `kinit` command, then token provider can be created with no parameters:

 ```python
 token_provider = hzkerberos.TokenProvider()